-Alternatively, you can refer your complaint to the Parliamentary and Health Service Ombudsman.
+You can refer your complaint to the Parliamentary and Health Service Ombudsman if the practice or NHS England has not been able to respond satisfactorily.
 The helpline number for the Ombudsman is 0845 015 4033.
 There is no charge for the Ombudsman's service.
 A separate leaflet, which is available on request from the Ombudsman's office, explains what the Ombudsman can investigate, what cannot be investigated and how to put your complaint to the Ombudsman.

 The Health Service Ombudsman's contact details are: